multimodal19/capcontrol/speech/README.md

 3. Install other dependencies with `pip install -r requirements.txt`.

 ## Usage

-With the activated virtualenv, run any of the Python files like `python demo_google.py`.
+To run the recognizer connecting to the MessageBroker, use `python recognizer.py localhost 4000`.

 For the Porcupine demo, run
 `python .\porcupine\porcupine_demo.py --keyword_file_paths
 .\porcupine\keywords\christina_windows.ppn`.

-To run the recognizer connecting to the MessageBroker, use `python sample_recognizer.py localhost 4000`.
+The other assorted demos can be run simply with something like `python demo_google.py`.